Accounting, finance and analysis

 - TARGETjobs – provides a specific section on different career sectors, with the ability to search for placement and internship opportunities in accountancy and financial management, financial services and insurance and investment banking.

-- The Big Choice – includes a search tool for work placement opportunities in accountancy and taxation, actuarial, banking, finance and insurance and pensions.
+- Beetroot – includes a search tool for work placement opportunities in accountancy and taxation, actuarial, banking, finance and insurance and pensions.

 - Wellcome – a global charitable foundation, supporting scientists and researchers, offering a summer internship programme allowing undergraduates to gain experience in investment, finance and grants management.